rui-han-crh/quine-mccluskey-minimizer/README.md

  ```
  - Each subtree is a product term, which is further comprised of literals.

-To my knowledge, no other tree forms are possible after disjunctive distribution has been applied to the initial trees.
+To my knowledge, no other tree forms are possible after disjunctive distribution has been applied to the initial trees, and the maximum height of the tree is 2.

 However, this DNF may possess redundancies that cannot be eliminated by distributing over disjunctions.
 The prime implicants must still be recovered to determine maximum coverage over all minterms with the minimum number of product terms.